Nilanshrajput/Inter-IIT-Techmeet-Vision-Challenge/README.md

 # Info
 This repository contains the implementation of U-Net: Convolutional Networks for Biomedical Image Segmentation modified for the problem of satellite image classification.

+#Format of Code
+We are working on cleaning it up.